Hyeonseok-archive/TSPM/README.md

-### TSPM: Two-stage Spatiotemporal Prediction Module with Floor Plan for Effective Building Energy Prediction
+### A Study on the Applicability of Spatiotemporal Prediction Model for Building Energy Management

-- ASK25
+- ACK24